The Definitive Guide to Vintage Ring Styles June 2, 2016 – Posted in: Jewelry Blog

 Are you wondering which vintage engagement ring style you’d prefer?
 Please feel free to take our engagement ring style quiz and see which style you would most appreciate.

 Here is a vintage ring style guide with common motifs and flourishes that many iconic and historic jewelry designs feature.
-Many of our visitors have requested that we consolidate the images from our pinterest pins into one post with easy navigation to each ring.
+The images from our pinterest pins are now into in one post with easy navigation to each ring.

 Halo Style Rings

 Halo style rings are one of the most characteristic vintage ring styles that were dominant in the Art Deco Era.
 The halo design is so strong that they are still very much in style today.
-Though diamond halos and sapphire halos are the most popular, it is still quite common to see emerald, ruby and onyx halos as well.
+Diamond and sapphire halos are the most popular type of halo ring, but emeralds, rubies and onyx halos are quite commonplace as well.
 Click images to view more information:

 Scroll Motif Rings